 How Do You Get to Pender Island?

-If you are wondering how to get to Pender Island you have a few great choice including by ferry to Otter Bay, by private boat from a neighboring island and by seaplane.
+There are several easy ways to get to Pender Island, including by ferry to Otter Bay, by private boat from a neighboring island and by seaplane.

 Pender Island Ferry